Marketing Management: What Is It and Why Does It Matter?

 Marketing management uses tools, strategies, and processes and analyses the organisation’s strategic approach to develop and implement marketing efforts.

 The meaning of marketing management can vary depending on an organisation's industry and marketing goals.
-As the name suggests, marketing management takes on managerial functions, including oversight of marketing campaigns and outcomes and planning and decision-making before, during, and after marketing plans are executed.
+As the name suggests, marketing management takes on managerial functions, including oversight of marketing campaigns and outcomes and planning and decision-making before, during, and after the execution of marketing plans.

 Marketing management is vital to a business's ability to generate revenue, create a brand, and better understand its customer base.
 It ensures a company's profitability by gaining new customers, expanding its customer base, building its reputation, and improving customer interactions.
 Some essential marketing management functions include managing, analysing, and aligning with a company’s goals.